Data protection overview

 The operations team also monitors the availability metrics for individual organizations.
 These metrics provide insights into specific conditions that might affect only some of our customers.
 Investigations into this data can often result in targeted improvements to address customer-specific issues.
 In some cases, Microsoft might even contact you directly to understand your experience and work with you to improve the service.

-Microsoft publishes a service-level agreement (SLA) and provides a financial guarantee to ensure that we meet this agreement each month.
+Microsoft publishes an SLA and provides a financial guarantee to ensure that we meet this agreement each month.
 For more information, see SLA for Azure DevOps.

 Service security requires constant vigilance, from proper design and coding techniques to operational factors.
 Microsoft actively invests in the prevention of security holes and in breach detection.
 If there's a breach, Microsoft uses security response plans to minimize data leakage, loss, or corruption.
 For more information, see About security, authentication, and authorization.